odkr/pandoc-zotxt.lua/man/man1/pandoc-zotxt.lua.rst

 The file is added to the "bibliography" metadata field automatically;
 if that field already contains bibliography files, they take priority.

-Data is only ever added to the file, never updated or deleted; if you need to update the file, delete it, so that it will be regenerated from scratch.
+Data is only ever added to the file, never updated or deleted.
+If you need to update the file, delete it, so that it will be regenerated from scratch.

 For example: